krptg0/fix_braswell_audio/README.md

 ## What works ?

- - Speakers (you can inscrease volume to a dangerous level)
+ - Speakers (you can increase volume to a dangerous level)
  - Headphones (same rule applies)
  - Speaker to Headphones switch on Headphones plug-in

 ## What doesn't ?

- - Internal mic (as other users tested, it registers only when blowing on it, at full volumen just once, binary style)
+ - Internal mic (as other users tested, it registers only when blowing on it, at full volume just once, binary style)

 ## Not tested

  - Headphones mic (such as built-in mic in headphones)

-As always, open to suggestions, PR to correct this horrible README, and so on.